 Please note that comparing Stony Brook’s charges to those of other hospital’s in our area may not provide a valid comparison.
 As a State institution, Stony Brook University Hospital has unique operating costs related to public safety net programs.
 The cost of programs which benefit the public good but may not be self-sustaining is a cost of care uniquely borne by Stony Brook and similar public hospitals and may be reflected in our charges.
 We operate a Level One Trauma Center where the most seriously injured are treated; the county’s only Burn Center; the county’s only Regional Perinatal Center and other unique and expensive specialty programs.
 As Suffolk County’s only academic medical center, we operate schools that train the next generation of healthcare providers.
 The cost of these programs must be factored in when considering our charges.

-For more detailed information about your hospital charges, please contact the Office of Patient Accounts at (631) 444-4151.
+For more detailed information about your hospital charges or for an estmate of the costs related to your upcoming procedure, please contact the Office of Patient Accounts at (631) 444-4151.